leahaaa123/BI-analysis-Direct-Lithium-Extraction-Projects/README.md

 #### [STEP1] Data Modeling

 #### [STEP2] Data Integration

-Created database in SSMS then conducted ETL process with VIsual studio Download SQL file
+Created a database in SSMS and conducted the ETL process using SSIS, leveraging its data flow tasks for extraction, transformation, and loading operations
+[File Download]

 #### [STEP3] Dashboard Development